gscrow/dressipi-com/cookies.markdown

 Where our retailers use our cookies and make them available to you via their online environment, we always ensure that our retailers respect your opt-in and privacy rights, for example, in our agreements with them.

-If you don't want us to use cookies when you visit Dressipi, you can opt-out of some cookies on your Account Settings page.
+If you don't want us to use cookies when you visit Dressipi, you can opt-out of some cookies on your <a href="#privacy" class="anchor-link-privacy">Account Settings</a> page.

+If you don’t have an account, you can opt out <a href="#privacy" class="anchor-link-privacy">here</a>.

 For us to recognise that you have opted out of cookies, we must place our Dressipi opt-out cookie on your device so we can know not to set other Dressipi cookies the next time you visit.